Explore the Beauty of all Mediterranean Islands by Yacht

 The picturesque island of Milos (Image Source: Wikimedia Commons)

 10. Vis, Croatia

 Tourists who visit the island of Vis go there for its natural beauty and traditional Dalmatian architecture.
 It was used as a Yugoslav military base and was cut off from foreign visitors for almost 40 years.
 Because of that, most of its natural beauty and resources have remained protected and preserved.

-Where to stay: Hotel San Giorgio offers yoga and adventure holiday packages, while the Villa Vis Croatia rental is perfect for large groups of up to fifteen.
+Where to stay: Hotel San Giorgio offers yoga and adventure holiday packages.
+While the Villa Vis Croatia rental is perfect for large groups of up to fifteen.

-What to do: Explore the Croatian island by scooter, hire a boat to go to the blue cave in Bisevo island, and see secret underground army tunnels.
+What to do: Explore the Croatian island by scooter, or hire a boat to go to the blue cave in Bisevo island, and see secret underground army tunnels.